AdobeDocs/campaign-classic.en/help/message-center/using/additional-configurations.md

 >[!NOTE]
 >
 >The number of events pending in queue is displayed in the [System indicators](../../production/using/monitoring-processes.md#system-indicators) section of the Adobe Campaign process monitoring page.
-For more information on the deployment assistant, refer to [this section](../../installation/using/deploying-an-instance.md#deployment-assistant).
+For more information on the deployment wizard, refer to [this section](../../installation/using/deploying-an-instance.md#deployment-assistant).

 ## Purge events {#purging-events}

-You can use the [deployment assistant](../../production/using/database-cleanup-workflow.md#deployment-assistant) to configure how long the data is to be stored in the database.
+You can use the [deployment wizard](../../production/using/database-cleanup-workflow.md#deployment-assistant) to configure how long the data is to be stored in the database.

 Event purging is carried out automatically by the [Database cleanup workflow](../../production/using/database-cleanup-workflow.md).
 This workflow purges the events received and stored on the execution instances and events archived on a control instance.